MERCYHURST NORTH EAST ACADEMIC SUPPORT

 - Annual career fairs and employer visits.

-- Assistance in the job search process through Mercyhurst Career Connect.
+- Assistance in the job/internship search process through our HANDSHAKE system.

 Learning is an individual process in which everyone learns at different rates and in different ways.
 Mercyhurst University North East Learning Differences ensures that qualified individuals with disabilities have an equal opportunity to participate in educational programs offered at the University.
 The office prides itself on teaching students to be self-advocates and guiding them toward independence.
 In keeping with its mission of service, Learning Differences offers eligible students, who have a disability, reasonable accommodations to assist them with reaching their academic goals.
 The office is structured to meet the guidelines of Title III of the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act of 1973.